 British citizens who do not have residence permits or who did not get to start the immigration procedures before Brexit will need to relocate to Spain under the usual route that applies to non-EU citizens.
 This means that they will need to apply for the desired residence permit just like other citizens.
 However, the procedure is not complicated and can be completed with the help of our immigration lawyers in Spain.

 With respect to the employment visa, it should be noted that after Brexit, a new requirement was introduced for UK citizens immigrating to Spain.
 The condition is for the foreign employee to have a minimum of 2,000 euros per month entering his/her bank account.
-Our lawyers can provide more information on this requirement.
+Our lawyers can provide more information on this requirement, as well as on the Spain family reunion visa processing time.

 Types of visas under which British nationals can immigrate to Spain